Mintbase/Grants-Program/applications/lip_payments.md

 Virto Network.

-**Stanly Johnson** is based in Bangalore, India and is a seasoned software engineer across the stack of programming languages underpinning Web3 technologies, including Rust, Python, and Solidity.
+**Stanly Johnson** is based in Bangalore, India and is a seasoned software engineer across the stack of programming languages underpinning Mintbase technologies, including Rust, Python, and Solidity.
 He is currently working as a runtime developer part-time with Valibre specializing in cross-chain transfers and escrow.
 Stanly’s passion for distributed systems stems from the